Home Shows A to Z

 Various theme tunes would used over the years, with the version of Tiger Rag replaced by a specially commissioned song in September 1980, 'Saturday is Tiswas day'.
 Although it never relied on pop music the show had two hit singles of its own.
 The Four Bucketeers' Bucket Of Water Song produced by Neil Innes and a frightening version of Bright Eyes by the then five year old Matthew Butler.

-The mixture of Saturday morning pictures misbehaviour and pop clips soon made it a necessity to watch.
-The series was finally networked in 1979 and now attracted names like Paul and Linda McCartney, Elvis Costello, the Two-Tone brigade, Genesis, Status Quo, members of Led Zeppelin, among others.
-Many pop stars even volunteered for the cage where they would be drenched with water and gunge by Tarrant.
+The mixture of Saturday morning pictures misbehaviour, guest stars and pop clips soon made it a necessity to watch.
+The series was finally networked in 1979 with latecomers Southern TV finally allowing them in, while the show itself was attracting names like Paul and Linda McCartney, Elvis Costello, the Two-Tone brigade, Genesis, Status Quo, even members of Led Zeppelin giving kids the unmissable opportunity to cough over a pop star.
+The show also suffered from the same issue that practically all the Saturday morning kids' shows faced, that of pop stars, and hosts, hung-over from the night before.

 The letters that make up the title were meant to spell "Today Is Saturday, Watch And Smile", an idea suggested by a viewer, but as a placard on a later show claimed more realistically "This Is Saturday, Watch And Suffer."